-Recently I’m trying to review some of the good Hindi films and today I’ve picked up Tere Naam that is considered as one of the finest performances of Bollywood superstar Salman Khan.
-Khan was already an established star in 2003 when this film hit big screen, but I believe he had never ever performed so well in such a complex storyline and character.
+I’ve been trying to review some good Hindi films recently, and today I’ve chosen Tere Naam, which is regarded as one of Bollywood superstar Salman Khan’s best performances.
+Khan was already a well-known star when this film was released in 2003, but I believe he had never performed so well in such a complex storyline and character before.

-Tere Naam follows Radhe Mohan (Salman Khan), an unruly college guy who is infamous in his locality for his violent nature.
-He lives a carefree life with his elder brother’s (Sachin Khedekar) family and spends most of his time admiring his muscles and ragging college newcomers.
+Tere Naam follows Radhe Mohan (Salman Khan), an unruly college student who is notorious in his neighborhood for his violent behavior.
+Admiring his muscles and ragging college freshmen, he lives a carefree life with his elder brother’s (Sachin Khedekar) family.

-Not the kind of man who will fall for a girl, Radhe eventually meets someone in the same college and starts developing likeness for her simplicity.
-The girl Nirjara (Bhoomika Chawla) is more a traditional girl and hence resist his initial advances.
-When Radhe comes to know that Nirjara is already engaged with a priest at the local temple, he becomes enraged also misbehaves with the priest.
+Radhe, who is not the type of man to fall in love, meets someone in the same college and begins to admire her simplicity.
+Nirjara (Bhoomika Chawla) is a more traditional girl who resists his initial advances.
+When Radhe discovers that Nirjara is already in a relationship with a priest at the local temple, he becomes enraged and misbehaves with the priest.

-However, an unexpected twist happens to their relation when Radhe comes to the rescue of Nirjara’s sister in a complex situation.
-In such scenario, she gets convinced about Radhe’s genuine feelings.
-As everything seems to be on the track to make Tere Naam as yet another Bollywood romantic flick, the film takes a much unexpected turn.
+However, their relationship takes an unexpected turn when Radhe comes to the aid of Nirjara’s sister in a difficult situation.
+In such a case, she becomes convinced of Radhe’s genuine feelings.
+Everything appears to be on track to make Tere Naam just another Bollywood romantic comedy until the film takes an unexpected turn.

-The film can very well be divided in two parts.
-While the first half is more entertaining with few light-hearted moments, the second half of the film is brutal, realistic, emotionally draining and tragic.
-Of course, for those who like Khan’s romantic films, this was really shocking and surprising.
+The film could easily be divided into two parts.
+While the first half of the film is more entertaining, with a few lighter moments, the second half is brutal, realistic, emotionally draining, and tragic.
+Of course, for fans of Khan’s romantic films, this was shocking and unexpected.

-Director Satish Kaushik wanted to bring something different and that uniqueness comes with the storyline, in which Radhe was attacked by goons and was severely beaten up that lands him in hospital with no memories of past.
-After initially being treated in the hospital, he was sent to one traditional but inhumane mental care where Nirjara paid him a surprise visit.
-There he started recollecting his memories, and even at one point tried to escape but failed.
+Satish Kaushik, the director, wanted to bring something different, and that uniqueness comes with the storyline, in which Radhe is attacked by goons and severely beaten up, landing him in the hospital with no memories of his past.
+After being treated in the hospital, he was transferred to a traditional but inhumane mental institution, where Nirjara paid him a surprise visit.
+There, he began recalling his memories and even attempted, but failed, to flee.

-After years of playing happy and lovable romantic guy characters, this film is a breakaway for Salman Khan to experiment with something as big and versatile.
-Even though Tere Naam is a remake of Tamil film Sethu (1999), the director has every opportunity to divert from the original story and make it one of those masala movies, but he did the right thing in bringing out one of the finest performances from Salman Khan.
+After years of playing happy and lovable romantic guy characters, this film is a departure for Salman Khan to try something as large and diverse.
+Despite the fact that Tere Naam is a remake of the Tamil film ‘Sethu’ (1999), the director had every opportunity to deviate from the original story and make it one of those masala movies, but he did the right thing by bringing out one of Salman Khan’s best performances.

 Director: Satish Kaushik